 - Make your own pesto or pasta sauce and add broccoli.

-Check out these healthy recipes using broccoli:Roasted broccoli chickpea burgers with spicy cashew mayo
+Check out these healthful recipes using broccoli:roasted broccoli chickpea burgers with spicy cashew mayo

 Possible health risks of consuming broccoli